beckywh/swc-wsu-2017-04-07/README.txt

 README for WSU Sorftware Carpentry Workshop
-We learned so much awesome stuff!
+We learned so much awesome stuff!!!!
+Is this making sense to me?